 "Since 7th of November, Elli has been living with us, a family with two boys, 12 and 15 years old, and our old lady, cat Luna.
 We are long-time cat owners, respect and appreciate animals of all kinds, but are still beginners as dog owners.

 Our younger son has always wanted a dog.
 That's why we have looked into the subject of dogs intensively, visited breeders and also read a lot.
 We weighed up the pros and cons and discussed them together.
-When the opportunity arose to apply for a dog from the animal rescue programme of FOUR PAWS, we saw the chance to put our idea into practice and at the same time to take a dog into our family that was looking for a home.
+When the opportunity arose to apply for a dog from the animal rescue program of FOUR PAWS, we saw the chance to put our idea into practice and at the same time to take a dog into our family that was looking for a home.

 On our first visit we were immediately drawn to Elli.
 Every other meeting ensured us that we could offer Elli the home she needed and she felt comfortable with us.